-231 Organic Chemistry Laboratory I (1)
+CHM 231 Organic Chemistry Laboratory I (1)

 An introduction to the techniques of separation, isolation and purification of organic compounds.
 Use of various techniques for identification of organic compounds will be introduced.
 Techniques applied through the preparation of various organic compounds.
 Lab 3 hours per week.
-Prerequisite: Taken concurrently with CHM 230.
+Prerequisite: Taken concurrently with CHM 230

-232 Organic Chemistry II (4)
+CHM 232 Organic Chemistry II (4)

 A continuation of the study of organic reactions and their mechanisms.
 The theory of organic compound synthesis will be introduced, as will the use of spectroscopy as an analytical tool.
 Lecture 4 hours per week.
-Prerequisites: CHM 230/231.
+Prerequisites: CHM 230/231

-233 Organic Chemistry Laboratory II (1)
+CHM 233 Organic Chemistry Laboratory II (1)

 A continuation of the study of organic reactions, isolation and purification of organic compounds, and identification of those compounds through use of chemical and spectroscopic techniques.
 Lab 3 hours per week.
-Prerequisite: Taken concurrently with CHM 232.
+Prerequisite: Taken concurrently with CHM 232

-340 Biochemistry (4)
+CHM 340 Biochemistry (4)

 Structure and function of proteins (and enzymes), lipids and carbohydrates are discussed.
 Energetics of biochemical reactions and enzyme kinetics are included.
 Lecture four hours per week.
-Prerequisites: Advanced standing in the chemistry curriculum including successful completion of the following courses or equivalent or permission: CHM 112, 113, 120, 230, 232.
-(Also listed as BIO 340.)
+Prerequisites: CHM 232/233 (also listed as BIO 340).

-341 Biochemistry Laboratory (1)
+CHM 341 Biochemistry Laboratory (1)

 Application of basic methods and techniques in biochemistry.
 Chemical and enzymatic analyses are performed by colorimetric, electrophoretic and chromatographic techniques.
 Lab three hours per week.
-Prerequisite: concurrent enrollment in CHM 340.
+Prerequisite: Taken concurrently with CHM 341.
 (Also listed as BIO 341.)

-342 Special Topics in Biochemistry (2)
+CHM 342 Special Topics in Biochemistry (2)

 Advanced topics in biochemistry are discussed including hormonal action, organ interrelationships in metabolism in mammals, and the major principles of molecular biology.
 Format: primarily a discussion/seminar course for advanced students.
-Prerequisite: CHM 340 or permission.
+Prerequisite: CHM 340